Peruvian sol: History

 Due to the bad state of economy and hyperinflation in the late 1980s, the government was forced to abandon the inti and introduce the sol as the country's new currency.
 The new currency was put into use on July 1, 1991, by Law No. 25,295, to replace the inti at a rate of 1 sol to 1,000,000 intis, or one inti millón.
+All inti coins and banknotes with a face value below 10,000 intis were demonetized.
 Coins denominated in the new unit were introduced on October 1, 1991, and the first banknotes on November 13, 1991.
+The remaining banknotes denominated in intis ceased to be legal tender after 1992.
 Since that time, the sol has retained an inflation rate of 1.5%, the lowest ever in either South America or Latin America as a whole.
 Since the new currency was put into effect, it has managed to maintain an exchange rate between S/2.2 and S/4.13 per US dollar.

 Coins

 Coins were introduced in 1991 in denominations of 1, 5, 10, 20, and 50 céntimos and S/1.
 Coins for S/2 and S/5 were added in 1994.
-The one- and five-céntimo coins fell out of use and the one-céntimo was removed from circulation on May 1, 2011 followed by the five-céntimos on January 1, 2019.
+The one-céntimo and five-céntimo coins fell out of use and the one-céntimo was removed from circulation on May 1, 2011, followed by the five-céntimos on January 1, 2019.
 (For cash transactions retailers must round down to the nearest ten céntimos or up to the nearest five.
 Electronic transactions continue to be processed at the exact amount.)

 All coins show the coat of arms of Peru surrounded by the text Banco Central de Reserva del Perú ("Central Reserve Bank of Peru") on the obverse; the reverse of each coin shows its denomination.
 Included in the designs of the bimetallic S/2 and S/5 coins are the hummingbird and condor figures from the Nazca Lines.